October 28, 2017

 Heading down to Brissago, we can see the first houses we will pass by (bottom left)

-Around the corner we were arrested by this fantastic cleft wall of rock: "Stunning" is all I could think of.
+Around the corner we were arrested by this fantastic ragged wall of rock: "Stunning" is all I could think of.

 More fantastic rock formations.
 Finally, we get to see up close what we have often seen from across the plain.